-Increasing health is becoming a key aspect and driver for building design and maintenance.
-(Next Wave of Design: Why wellness-minded Spaces)
+Increasingly health is becoming a key aspect and driver for building design and maintenance.
+(See Next Wave of Design: Wellness-minded Spaces)

-We are seeing the BREEAM alignment with WELL, but as pointed out in FutuREstorative, and by others, this approach needs to equally apply to the construction process, to project working environments, including the project office accommodation environment.
+OF note, are seeing a BREEAM alignment with WELL, but as pointed out in FutuREstorative, and by others, this approach needs to equally apply to the construction process, to project working environments, including project office accommodation.

 The state of being present in the moment.
 Mindfulness can help in reducing stress and mind-wandering in addition to enhancing the sense of wellbeing and fulfilment from life and work.
-Mindfulness is growing in use within other sectors to address amongst other things wellbeing and safety.
+Mindfulness is growing in use within other sectors to address amongst other things wellbeing, productivity and safety.

 (In collaboration with Anne Parker, we can provide tailored Mindfulness for Construction awareness and training sessions)

 Our innate relationship with nature.
-Research is proving that connection or exposure to nature or natural patterns has a huge influence on our state of mind, wellbeing, cognitive skills and recovery times from illness.
-We should be applying the 14 Patterns of Biophilic Design to construction workplaces as part of a healthy construction agenda
+Research is proving that connection or exposure to nature or natural patterns has a huge influence on our state of mind, our wellbeing, cognitive skills and our recovery times from illness.
+We should for example, be applying the 14 Patterns of Biophilic Design to construction workplaces as part of a healthy construction agenda

 FutuREstorative introduces the concept of salutogenesis to the built environment.
-A medical concept that encourages focus on factors that improve & support health, keeping people healthy rather than on just reducing impact on health.
-Translated to the built environment this can mean focus on design issues that can improve health, through buildings and workplaces where people go home healthier, feeling better and happier than when they arrived.
-As an example, the recognition that light (daylight and circadian light) can be medicine having positive, even healing benefits.
-Adopting a salutogenetic mindset to the construction process will encourage us to start considering and focusing on the positive benefits of working in construction.
+A medical concept that encourages focus on factors that improve & support health and then keeping people healthy, rather than the focus of just reducing the impact on health.
+Translated to the built environment this can mean focusing on design issues in buildings and workplaces where people go home healthier, feeling better and happier than when they arrived.
+As an example, the growing recognition that light (daylight and circadian light) can be a medicine, having positive, even healing benefits.
+Adopting a salutogenetic mindset to the construction process can also encourage us to consider and focus on potential health benefits of working in construction.